Cape Verdean Americans: Languages

 Generally, Cape Verdean Americans speak English, Portuguese, and Kriolu (or Crioulo).
 The Creole language is a mixture of Portuguese and the native African tongues spoken by slaves.
-In some Islands (mainly Fogo and Brava) there is a lot English vocabulary adopted].
+In some Islands (mainly Fogo and Brava) there is a lot English vocabulary adopted.
 Although much of the vocabulary stems from Portuguese, many of these words were no longer used in twentieth-century Portugal.
 The African tongues, mostly Mande, influenced Kriolu chiefly.
 Since the Republic of Cape Verde became independent of Portugal in 1975, Kriolu has become the dominant language among the islanders.

-Creole has not received official status nor has it been standardized across the country.
-Several scholars note that this is difficult to do given that there is substantial dialectical variation between the islands.
-This can be seen from migrants who left Cape Verde often identifying more with their island of origin than the archipelago as a whole.
-Language, food and music are the most important cultural markers of CV identity.

 The Cape Verdean Creole Institute was founded in Boston, Massachusetts, in 1996, to teach the Cape Verdean language.
 In addition, many schools in the Boston Public School district offer Cape Verdean Creole (CVC) as a language class.
 Currently 2.3% of the population of Boston speaks CVC.